stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 The `mwp-hid-server` server listens on a defined UDP port (default 31025) for the following commands:

-* `raw` : Returns 16 int16 values, little endian, representing 16 RC channels.
+* `raw` : Returns an array of int16 values, little endian, representing RC channel values..
 * `info` : Returns information (free form text) on the connected HID device.
 * `quit` : Terminates the server
-* `text` : Returns a text string of 16 space separated channel values.
+* `text` : Returns a text string of space separated channel values.
-* `set` : sets RC data for the first four channels (a testing aid).
+* `set` : sets RC data for the RC channels.
 Data is provided as a set of space separated values, for example `set 1600 1700 1010 1889`.

 `mwp` uses only the `info` and `raw` commands.

+The `mwp-hid-server` also accepts commands on STDIN and replies to STDOUT.
+This is used when spawned by mwp, to mitigate Windows' startup synchronisation issues.

 #### `mwp-hid-cli`